 Then wash the garment as usual in the hottest water recommended for the fabric along with the recommended amount of detergent for a regular load of laundry.

 Inspect the stained area of the garment before drying and repeat the treatment if necessary.
-Never place an oil stained garment in a dryer, the high heat will make the oil even more difficult to remove.
+Never place an oil stained garment in a clothes dryer.
+The high heat will make the oil even more difficult to remove.
 Repeat the cleaning steps if necessary.

-If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the kit's cleaning bag.
+If you decide to use a home dry cleaning kit, be sure to treat the oily stain with the provided stain remover before putting the garment in the kit's cleaning bag.